A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Introduction

+Time-varying models are also central to the idea of Early Warning Signals \citep[EWS;][]{scheffer2009early}.
+For example, \cite{wichers2016critical} suggested to anticipate phase-transitions between healthy and unhealthy states with EWS such as time-varying autocorrelation and variance \citep[see also][]{van2014critical}.
+Time-varying VAR models are an extension of these EWS to multivariate time-series.
+Anticipating the sensitive periods around phase transitions is interesting, because during those periods treatment may be more efficient \citep{olthof2019critical}.
+This means that time-varying models could be used as a tool to monitor patients and determine periods during which treatment is most promising.

-The most straightforward way of dealing with non-stationary time-series data is to fit a non-stationary (or time-varying) model.
-In this paper we provide an introduction to and a tutorial of how to estimate a time-varying version of the Vector Autoregressive (VAR) model, which is arguably the simplest multivariate time series model for temporal dependencies in continuous data, and is used in many of the papers cited above.
+In this tutorial paper we provide an introduction to how to estimate a time-varying version of the Vector Autoregressive (VAR) model, which is arguably the simplest multivariate time series model for temporal dependencies in continuous data, and is used in many of the papers cited above.
 We will focus on two sets of methods recently proposed by the authors to estimate such time-varying VAR models: \cite{bringmann2018modeling} presented a method based on splines using the Generalized Additive Modeling (GAM) framework, which estimates time-varying parameters by modeling them as a spline function of time; and \cite{haslbeck2015mgm} suggested a method based on penalized kernel-smoothing (KS), which estimates time-varying parameters by combining the estimates of several local models spanning the entire time series.
-While both methods are available to applied researchers, it is unclear how well they and their variants (with/without regularization or significance testing) perform in situations one typically encounters in applications.
-We improve this situation by making the following contributions:
+While both methods are available to applied researchers, it is unclear how well they and their variants (with/without regularization or significance testing) perform in situations that are typical in applied research.
+We aim to improve this situation by making the following contributions: